 Now, we are getting into the “Big Three” airlines of the United States, and we’ll begin with United Airlines.
 This mega-airline is recognizable all over the world and is guaranteed to serve a city near you.

-United is not a low-cost carrier, but frequent fliers would argue that they are beginning to resemble one in recent years.
+United is not a low-cost carrier, but frequent fliers would argue that they are begun to resemble one in recent years.

 Due to the rise of Basic Economy fares, United is moving closer to being in the same category as Spirit, which is never fun for loyal customers.
 However, this does mean lower fares, which is a happy thing for budget travelers.